 My journey took me to the animal shelter.
 I thought I'd only work at the shelter for a year or two to get some hands on experience, but It turned out that I was extremely passionate about helping shelter animals.

 I've met and worked with thousands of dogs of all shapes and sizes while working in animal shelters.
 I met dogs with bite histories, who needed serious behavior modification programs in order to be safely adopted into homes, dogs with severe anxiety, dogs who were completely shut down due to fear, and dogs who were unruly and difficult to handle.
-And I am so grateful for everything that they taught me.
+And I am so grateful for the lessons that they taught me.

 I loved working with the animals in shelters, but I also realized that working with people made a huge impact in their lives, and the lives of their pets.
 I was able to keep many dogs out of the shelter, by teaching their owners or adopters how to modify their behavior through training.
 I realized that teaching people about dog behavior was what I was meant to do in life.